+These errors indicate the client is unable to establish a secure connection with the server.
 Deployment platforms show a trend of making the transport layer security policy tighter by default.

-The recommended way to overcome SSL connection issues for OMERO clients connecting to the server is to employ the omero-certificates plugin available from PyPI:
+The recommended way to overcome SSL connection issues for OMERO clients connecting to the server is to use the omero-certificates plugin available from PyPI.

-Restart the OMERO.server as normal for the changes to take effect.
+Follow the instructions from Server certificate to create and configure self-signed certificates as necessary on the OMERO.server and restart it as normal for the changes to take effect.